Vellis59/openseo-studio/README.md

 (The model list is dynamically loaded — it may differ for each user)

-### ✨ New in v0.9.0
+### ✨ New in v0.9.2
-- **Curated multilingual support** with a centralized language configuration covering 20+ locales, extended dropdown, and prompt safeguards that keep output fully in the chosen language.
-- **Modular prompt builder** with Minimal, Standard, and Strict SEO modes, so you can pick the right balance between speed and structure.
-- **Strict SEO mode** that enforces table of contents, FAQ, callouts, and metadata instructions for long-form optimization.
-- **Prompt settings UI** refreshed to expose the new modes while keeping existing presets and TOC controls.
+- **Settings cleanup** that keeps only global, durable preferences in the Settings panel.
+- **Advanced parameters grouped** under a collapsed Expert mode section to reduce visual density.
+- **Clearer maintenance tools** for export/import and local storage reset.

 > Note: The previous cover image generator is temporarily disabled while we revisit the feature.